liqd/adhocracy3/docs/source/JS_Guidelines.rst

 Angular
 -------

--  prefer isolated scope in directives.  (exception: ``ngRepeat``)
+-  prefer isolated scope in directives and pass in variables explicitly.

--  where is direct DOM manipulation/jQuery allowed?  -- only inside directives.
+-  direct DOM manipulation/jQuery is only allowed inside directives.

 -  dependency injection

    -  always use ``["$q", function($q) {…}]`` style

 -  compatibility